 Listening and speaking skills

-Pupils will be exposed to different genres of writing such as short stories and poetry. be able to respond to questions based on the texts.
+Pupils will be exposed to different genres of writing such as short stories and poetry.
+They will then respond to questions based on the texts.
 Oral packages are designed specifically for the different levels.
 The package aims to help pupils to communicate confidently, in clear and fluent standard Malay Language.

 Reading skills and writing skills

 Through reading widely and extensively, pupils will be able to develop good reading and comprehension skills.
-P5 and P6 pupils subscribed to Beriita Harian newspaper while P3 and P4 pupils read story cards.
+P5 and P6 pupils subscribed to Berita Harian newspaper while P3 and P4 pupils subscribed to Mari Membaca magazine.
 Activities assigned will help pupils to broaden their knowledge and increase their vocabulary.
 Information and knowledge gained from the activities will be beneficial during composition writing.
 Oral Writing packages are also provided for Primary Three to Six pupils.

 Spoken interaction and written interaction skills